 Wines at Altydgedacht

 Altydgedacht make some fantastic wines, some unusual cultivars and styles for this part of the world.
-Altydgedacht made a single variety wine from the Italian variety Barbera with berry and liquorice aromas, a great red wine not to miss.
+We enjoyed the Italian variety Barbera, not often seen around here with berry and liquorice aromas, a great red wine not to miss.
 They offer a great dry Gewurztraminer with Turkish delight and rose petal aromas.
-Dry Gewurztraminer is not very common, we loved this wine and bought a bottle.
+Dry Gewurztraminer is another wine that is not very common, we loved this wine and bought a bottle.
 The Old Vine Chennin Blanc 2018 is a terroir driven wine made from 46 year old single vineyard vines.
 A unique Chennin with lots of apple and citrus notes and hints of oak, it was matured in french oak.

 Accommodation near the Durbanville Wine Route